Helping train the medical professionals of tomorrow

 Their gift allows us to understand the human body in three dimensions and furthermore to recognize what the body actually looks like and the many secrets it holds.

 All donations are considered on a case by case basis at the time of death.
 Age is not an exclusion, but donors must be over 18 years of age to register.

 Registration with the program does not guarantee acceptance.
 A final decision can only be determined once a medical assessment has been completed following the death of a donor.
 If the University declines to accept the body, it will not be responsible for the funeral arrangements or associated costs.
 Consequently, the donor and their family are strongly advised to have alternative arrangements in place in the event that the body is unable to be accepted at the time of death.

 When a donation is accepted, the University will make arrangements and meet expenses for the transport and eventual cremation of the body.
 After cremation the ashes will be available for the family to collect.
-The University may retain a donor’s body for up to five years.
+The University may retain a donor’s body for up to five years, or indefinitely (the choice is up to you when you register).

 Can my family have a funeral service?